lockwo/RL-Implementations/README.md

 # Implementations

-Below is a list of algorithms I intended to make (the checked ones have already been implemented).
+Below is a list of algorithms I intend to make (the checked ones have already been implemented).

 - [X] Q-Table/SARSA
 - [X] DQN